OfficeDev/hands-on-labs/O3653/O3653-9 Groups API/Lab.md

 with an ASP.NET MVC application.

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
-Navigate to **tryoffice.azurewebsites.net** in a browser to sign-in and use the code `BuildChallenge` to get an administrator username and password to one.
+Use the Office 365 tenant that you have been provided with for Tech Ready.

 ## Exercise 1: Create a new project using Azure Active Directory authentication